change/aws-swf/README.md

 end
 ```

-#####Multiple activities
-TODO

 #####Child workflows
 There is a one-to-one correspondance between a workflow module and a workflow type on SWF.
 However, an application may have multiple child workflows that a parent workflow initiates and handles.
+A child workflow is just a normal workflow that signals to the parent workflow when execution is complete/failed.

 ```ruby
 def handle